Quikks1lver/personal-website/resources.md

-_This folder will house a non-exhaustive, non-ranked list of all the resources I used while working on this project._
+# Here's a non-exhaustive, non-ranked list of all the resources I used while working on this project.

 - [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/)
 - [Deploy React App to GitHub pages](https://github.com/gitname/react-gh-pages)